Lauren Shapiro, MD, MS secures research funding to tackle Spanish-speaking patient care disparities

 A federal research grant awarded to Dr. Shapiro, above, will address treatment gaps in broken wrists among Spanish-speaking populations, spotlighting critical efforts to bridge healthcare divides.(Photo: UCSF Department of Orthopaedic Surgery)

-SAN FRANCISCO (April 19, 2024) — The UCSF Department of Orthopaedic Surgery is pleased to announce that Lauren Shapiro, MD MS, an orthopaedic hand surgeon and medical researcher, has been awarded a prestigious K23 grant to address a significant gap in healthcare provision for Spanish-speaking patients with distal radius fractures, commonly known as broken wrists.
+SAN FRANCISCO (April 19, 2024) — UCSF Department of Orthopaedic Surgery is pleased to announce that Lauren Shapiro, MD MS, an orthopaedic hand surgeon and medical researcher, has been awarded a prestigious K23 grant to address a significant gap in healthcare provision for Spanish-speaking patients with distal radius fractures, commonly known as broken wrists.
 This injury is prevalent both in the United States and globally, contributing significantly to the overall burden of morbidity.

 “This research represents a crucial step toward addressing the disparities in healthcare faced by Spanish-speaking patients with distal radius fractures,” said Dr. Shapiro.
 “By developing culturally adapted outcome measures, we aim to ensure that these patients receive more accurate assessments and tailored treatments, ultimately improving their overall care and outcomes.”